UTS-eResearch/pbsweb/INSTALL.md

 You will need the file `pbs_ifl.h` from your PBS installation.

 Where do I find `pbs_ifl.h`?
 For PBS Professional its in the development package.
 It's not in the client, execution or server packages.
+So you will need to install this package.
+In my case its named similarly to this `pbspro-devel-2021.1.0.x86_64.rpm`

+    $ rpm -i pbspro-devel-2021.1.0.x86_64.rpm
+    $

     $ rpmquery -ql pbspro-devel | grep pbs_ifl
     /opt/pbs/include/pbs_ifl.h